andreypz/nwu-dalitz-analysis/readme.txt

 The log of changes:

+2013-Jul-04
+  * Updated the TC classes with the latest version
+  * Introduced Zgamma analyzer

 2013-May-10
   * Apparently, forgot to commit a TCPhysObject class, doing it now.
   * Tag with V02-16